Lauderdale Road Spanish & Portuguese Synagogue: The Jewish National Home

-Postwar Jewish Migration
+Postwar Jewish migration

-Lauderdale Road's history in the late twentieth century has been defined and revived by a new wave of Jewish migration to London.
-The postwar years saw the declining numbers of this historically Spanish and Portuguese Sephardi community go into reverse with the large-scale arrivals of Baghdadi Jews from Asia and Iraqi Jews from the Middle East into the community.
-This was remarked on in 1951 by the prominent member of the community and leading historian of Anglo-Jewry Albert M. Hyamson:
+Lauderdale Road's history in the late twentieth century was defined and revived by a new wave of Jewish migration to London.
+The postwar years saw the declining numbers of this historically Spanish and Portuguese Sephardi community go into reverse with the large-scale arrival into the community of Baghdadi and Iraqi Jews from Asia and the Middle East.
+Albert M. Hyamson, a prominent member of the community and a leading historian of Anglo-Jewry, remarked in 1951:

-A leading figure in welcoming this postwar migration was Haham Rabbi Solomon Gaon, who took up the leadership of the community from 1947-1977.
-Gaon also served as chief rabbi to the Sephardi communities of the British commonwealth.
-A program at Montefiore College, a Jewish educational organisation associated with Lauderdale Road, welcome young Jewish men to pursue Jewish studies in London principally from Morocco, Tunisia and Algeria as those communities emigrated en masse to Israel and France in the decades following the creation of the state of Israel, opening up the community further.
+A leading figure in welcoming this postwar migration was Haham Rabbi Solomon Gaon, who took up the leadership of the community from 1947–1977.
+Gaon also served as chief rabbi to the Sephardi communities of the British Commonwealth.
+A program at Montefiore College, a Jewish educational organisation associated with Lauderdale Road, welcomed young Jewish men to pursue Jewish studies in London principally from Morocco, Tunisia and Algeria as those communities emigrated en masse to Israel and France in the decades following the creation of the state of Israel, opening up the community further.
+Perhaps the most notable figure who partook in the program at Montefiore College was Rabbi Israel Elia who came to London from Djerba, Tunisia as a young boy in 1971 to join the scheme.
+He later qualified as a rabbi at Jews’ College London and served the Lauderdale Road community alongside Rabbi Abraham Levy and later on alongside Rabbi Joseph Dweck until his passing in 2024.

 Meanwhile prominent members of the community in the twentieth century included Alan Mocatta.
-Nathan Saatchi, who led his family to London from Baghdad, father of Charles Saatchi and Maurice Saatchi, was a prominent member of the community.
+Nathan Saatchi, who led his family to London from Baghdad, was the father of Charles and Maurice Saatchi, and a prominent member of the community.
 Maurice Saatchi married his first wife Gillian Osband at Lauderdale Road.
-Both Charles Saatchi and Maurice Saatchi have donated to the community.
+Both Charles and Maurice Saatchi have donated to the Lauderdale Road Jewish community.
 The writer Simon Sebag-Montefiore received his Bar Mitzvah at Lauderdale Road.